vilicvane/clime-slack/README.md

 In the example above, we are using castable `SlackUser` provided by `clime-slack`.
 To make this valid, you will need to check the "Escape channels, users, and links sent to your app" settings in your Slack slash command configuration.

-This package also provides utilities like `SlackChannel` and `SlackCommandContext` for you.
+This package also provides utilities like `SlackChannel` and `SlackCommandContext` for your convenience.

 ## License